replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 Any of the four fields can be omitted.
 For more information and examples of these fields, see [Redactors](https://troubleshoot.sh/docs/redact/redactors/) in the Troubleshoot documentation.

-The following objects and fields are used to define custom redactors:
+The following objects and fields are nested together in the Redactor custom resource manifest file:

 <table>
   <tr>